FAQs

 A non-violent felony charge may be expunged if:

-- The charge was dismissed with prejudice;
+- The charge was dismissed with prejudice.

-- The defendant was found not guilty of the charge;
+- The defendant was found not guilty of the charge.

-- The charge was dismissed after successful completion of a drug court program, mental health court program, diversion program, veteran’s court, or any court-approved deferred prosecution program AND more than one year has passed from the successful completion of the program; OR
+- The charge was dismissed after successful completion of a drug court program, mental health court program, diversion program, veteran’s court, or any court-approved deferred prosecution program, AND more than one year has passed from the successful completion of the program; OR

-- If the charge was dismissed without prejudice more than five years ago, was not refiled, and the defendant has not be convicted of any other felony or misdemeanor crime, any violation, or any traffic violation, excluding minor traffic violations, during the previous five years.
+- If the charge was dismissed without prejudice more than five years ago, was not refiled, and the defendant has not been convicted of any other felony or misdemeanor crime, any violation, or any traffic violation, excluding minor traffic violations, during the previous five years.